Bhaskar-Madiredla/6Companies30Days/README.md

 1823.
 Find the Winner of the Circular Game
 1248.
 Count Number of Nice Subarrays
 2976.
 Minimum Cost to Convert String I

+# day 5
+638. Shopping Offers
+1334.
+Find the City With the Smallest Number of Neighbors at a Threshold Distance